 For many children of the '60s and '70s, the words Up With People trigger fits of laughter.
 This nonprofit organization recruited young people to travel the world and sing hokey songs of positivity and cultural sensitivity — kind of like a massive Osmond show.
 If its 1980, swing-influenced performance at the Rose Bowl is any indication, Up With People brought a level of wholesomeness that probably made the Reagans very proud.
 It's funny to think that we've gone from people dancing in long dresses and polo shirts to "Come On, Get Happy" to whatever Justin Timberlake will bring this Sunday.

 3. Super Bowl IV, VI: It's Carol Channing!

 After two more years of college and high school bands, the Super Bowl booked its first solo act: Carol Channing.
 The Broadway star was wheeled in on a platform and performed "When the Saints Go Marching In" (the 1970 game took place in New Orleans and saw Kansas City defeating the Minnesota Vikings).
 Joining Channing were the Southern University Marching Band, Lionel Hampton, and Al Hirt.

 In a move that is nothing like what we'd see during the Super Bowl today, Channing would have two more appearances during the big game.
 The original Dolly of Hello, Dolly! headlined the '72 halftime show, again in New Orleans.
 Joining her were jazz legend Ella Fitzgerald and the Marine Corps Drill Team.

-Then, last year, Channing was part of a Pepsi commercial promoting the halftime show with Bruno Mars.
-In the ad, she performed in a retirement home, and it featured a man who was at Channing's original performance over 40 years ago.
+Then, in 2014, Channing was part of a Pepsi commercial promoting the halftime show with Bruno Mars.
+In the ad, she performed in a retirement home, and it featured a man who was at Channing's original performance over 40 years earlier.

 4. Super Bowl XXIII: Is Elvis Available?